marcel-st/sysbackup/readme.md

 ## Installation

-* Download sysbackup and sysbackup.conf too any location you like (just keep the files together!)
+* Download sysbackup and sysbackup.conf to any location you like (just keep the files together!)
 * mount the filesystem where you want to put the backups
 * edit sysbackup.config to your liking
 * run "sysbackup prep" to setup the required folders